-Tesla Inc. (NASDAQ: TSLA) CEO Elon Musk generated headlines last year when he announced in a tweet that he would sell almost all his physical possessions and will not own a house.
+Tesla Inc. (NASDAQ: TSLA) CEO Elon Musk generated headlines last year when he announced in a tweet that he would sell almost all his physical possessions and would not own a house.
 Musk reportedly followed through with that plan and moved into a tiny house in Texas after disposing of all of his mansions.

 Recent rumors suggested that Musk’s primary residence was a prefab house manufactured by Boxabl.
 It turns out, however, that the $50,000 foldable house is actually being used as a guest house.

 What is Boxabl?

 Boxabl is a rapidly growing startup that has gained popularity partially thanks to Elon Musk but also because of the growing demand for tiny homes and a housing affordability crisis with no end in sight.

 The company’s flagship product is the Boxabl Casita, a 20-foot by 20-foot accessory dwelling unit that can be delivered directly to a customer’s backyard and ready to occupy in an hour.
 The unit is fitted out as a studio apartment with a full-size kitchen, bathroom, and living room and is expected to sell for $50,000.

 The company recently completed a $9.2 million order for the U.S. government and has a waitlist of over 120,000 units.
 To fulfill the current demand, Boxabl is raising capital from institutional and retail investors to build the world’s largest and most advanced housing factory.